AlternativeFFFF/Alt-F4/submissions/balancer-design/universal_8to8.md

 Let's think about how to convert a 4-4 balancer into a 3-3 balancer.
 That is done by looping the extra output back into the first splitter.
 We will use this idea as our base principle:

-{% include image.html src='https://media.alt-f4.blog/ALTF4/27/' alt='Looped 4-4' %}
+{% include image.html src='https://media.alt-f4.blog/ALTF4/27/loop_example_compressed.jpg' alt='Looped 4-4' %}

-We want the following behavior: When an output starts overflowing, we want the excess items to automatically travel back into the balancer's inputs in order to maintain full throughput on all outputs.
+We want the following behaviour: When an output starts overflowing, we want the excess items to automatically travel back into the balancer's inputs to maintain full throughput on all outputs.
 How would we do that?
 Simple, we use priority splitters.
-By making their non-priority output put items onto the loop, we guarantee that the overflow, and only the overflow, goes on it.
+By making their non-priority output put items onto the loop, we guarantee that the overflow, and only the overflow, go on it.
 We also need to merge the looping items with the inputs.
 For that we once again need priority splitters, but this time with input priority.
-We set the loop to be the non-prioritized input, so that the items on the loop don't interfere with the input in any way:
+We set the loop to be the non-prioritized input so that the items on the loop don't interfere with the input in any way:

 {% include image.html src='https://media.alt-f4.blog/ALTF4/27/autoloops_compressed.jpg' alt='Auto-looping 4-4' %}